 New York Transit Museum

 Cost: $7; $5 children ages 2-17 and seniors 62 and older; free for children younger than 2; free for senior citizens 62 and older on Wednesdays

-Exhibits: Steel, Stone, and Backbone, Moving the Millions, and On the Streets are the three long-term gallery exhibitions at the museum.
-They explore the history of New York trolleys, busses, and platforms.
+Exhibits: Steel, Stone, & Backbone: Building New York's Subways 1900-1925; Moving the Millions: New York City's Subways from its Origins to the Present; On the Streets: New York's Trolleys and Buses; and Fare Collection are the four long-term gallery exhibitions at the museum.
+They explore the history of New York subways, trolleys, buses, platforms, and the various fares and collection devices used throughout public transportation's history in NYC.
 The museum includes more than 50 derailed model trolleys and a resident expert on the subject.

 Railroad Museums and Train Exhibits in Westchester and Rockland Counties

 Hours: May 7-8 is opening weekend, and the park is open 12-7pm on both Saturday and Sunday.
 Check the website for additional dates and times.